pmangalapally/github.io/assets/projects/projects.md

 999 responses for outbound and inbound files
 Vendor specific response delivery for Encounters response received from Medicaid/Medicare Encounters processing agencies
 Encounter Data pipelines for CMS Interoperability Patient Access API implementation
+837 Claim data comparision between files generated between home-grown and EDM applications.
+This tool was extensively used at the time of home grown application migration to EDM product.
+Tool to change import id in EDM proprietary files to expidite unit testing EDM  product and customizations.
+Testing automation for 837 File complaince, Inbound file translation proprietary files to load into Enterprise Data WareHouse and Encounters staging database.

 **States:**
 Delaware, Florida, Kentucky, Lousiana, Michigan, New Hampshire, New Jersey, North Carolina, Pennsylvania, South Carolina, Washington District Of Columbia.